rykener/rykener.net/site/collections/_projects/illness-coaching.md

 I don't want my clients to strive to live the way that I do.
 I am not a living example.
 I am a person who has walked a very specific path and learned some specific things.
 You aren't here to walk my path.
 I am here to help you walk (or roll on) your own.

-## What if I don't have chronic illness?
-How about mental illness?

-My practice, first and foremost, caters to people with chronic, physical illness.
-I will consider taking on clients who deal primarily with mental illness, or who do not identify as having any form of illness, on a case by case basis.

 ## Model & Pricing

 | **Offering** | **Time**   | **Price** |